George Crawford Platt: Death and interment

 On June 20, 1912, Platt died from endocarditis in Philadelphia, Pennsylvania, at the age of 70.
 He was then buried in Holy Cross Cemetery in Yeadon, Pennsylvania, on June 24.

 Medal of Honor citation and other honors

 Platt was initially honored for his gallantry during the American Civil War with the United States' highest award for valor in combat — the U.S. Medal of Honor.
 His citation reads:

 Seized the regimental flag upon the death of the standard bearer in a hand-to-hand fight and prevented it from falling into the hands of the enemy.

-In 1979, the George C. Platt Bridge (formerly known as the Penrose Avenue Bridge), in southeast Philadelphia, was renamed in his honor.
+In 1979, the George C. Platt Bridge (formerly known as the Penrose Avenue Bridge), in southwest Philadelphia, was renamed in his honor.
 Platt's great-grandson, Lawrence Griffin Platt, led the effort to have the bridge renamed.

 A painting of Platt by Don Stivers is displayed in the National Gallery of Art in Washington, D.C.